siberianfox/g2wiki/Raster-Streaming-Protocol.md

   - Unit vector setting horizontal (X) and vertical (Y) directions from start (values must be +1 or -1)
   - Direction - unidirectional or bidirectional (unidirectional to eliminate machine backlash at high bit resolutions)
   - Overscan amount - mm in X
-  - Maximum velocities - `F word` for X and Y movement.
+  - Maximum velocities - Separate `F words` for X and Y movement.
 Controller may run slower to adjust for comm or other limitations
+  - Maximum image line characters.
+[3]

 1. Image Header - Image metadata.
 Should come from file header and be immutable:
   - Width of the bitmap in pixels (X dimension)